Brandywine Heights wins District 3 Class 2A softball title

 In the bottom of the sixth, the Squires got hits to put runners on first and second.

-After a mound visit from Roach, Stufflet the next three batters all grounded out to shortstop where Kamryn Henry threw it to third base for a fielder’s choice out every time.
+After a mound visit from Roach, Stufflet got the next three battersto ground out to the shortstop where Kamryn Henry threw it to third base for a fielder’s choice out every time.

 “That was awesome,” Stufflet said of the sixth inning.
 “Giving up the leadoff hit is never good or a base hit or a walk with no outs on the scoreboard.
 We recovered very well from that.
 Our defense shut it down.
 It drove our energy through the roof and that’s what allowed us to get that insurance run in the seventh inning.”

-Wilson retireed the next two batters before the Squires had three outs to make something happen.
+Wilson retired the next two batters before the Squires had three outs to make something happen.

-Stufflet got the first two batters to ground out before striking out the last batter and the Bullets went into celebration mode.
+Stufflet got the first two batters to ground out before striking out the last batter.

 “She’s just a courageous kid,” Roach said of Stufflet.
-“She loves the game and she’s you’ll never see her with the word quit on her lips.
-She works like a dog and wants to ball… what more can you ask of her as a captain.”
+“She loves the game and you’ll never see her with the word quit on her lips.
+She works like a dog and wants to ball … what more can you ask of her as a captain.

+Brandywine Heights opens play Monday against the District 4 Class 2A champion in the first round of the PIAA Tournament.